tfll37/Cedric-s-Luck-MazeRunner-TUM/README.md

   - Levels are categorized by difficulty and size

 2. **Core Objectives**
-  - Each level has a score requirement to unlock the exit
+  - Each level has a dice requirement to unlock the exit
   - Collect dice and roll them to accumulate points
   - Find and reach the exit point marked by the pointer
   - Manage resources while avoiding or defeating enemies